Mahmoud-ghareeb/today/README.md

 ```shell
 cp .env.example .env
 ```
+4. Add your HF token to the **.env** file
-3. Build and run the container:
+5. Build and run the container:
 ```shell
 docker compose up --build -d
 ```
-4. The application will automatically start when you run `docker-compose up`.
+6. The application will automatically start when you run `docker-compose up`.
 Access it at:
 - Web Interface: http://localhost:8008